IDAES/idaes-pse/docs/logging.rst

 logging levels, which allow for a bit finer control over information output.
 Logging levels are described in detail later.

-You can also specify a module name that be used to filter logging output.
-By default the module name is None and log messages won't be filtered.
-Valid module names are in the set {None, "framework", "model", "flowsheet", "unit", "control_volume", "properties", "reactions"}.
+A tag can also be specified and used to filter logging records.
+By default the tag is None and log records won't be filtered.
+Valid tags are in the set {None, "framework", "model", "flowsheet", "unit", "control_volume", "properties", "reactions"}.
 Users may add to the set of valid names.
-To see how to control which logging modules are logged, see section "Modules" below.
-To avoid filtering out import warning and error messages, records logged at the WARNING level and above are not filtered out.
+To see how to control which logging modules are logged, see section "Tags" below.
+To avoid filtering out import warning and error messages, records logged at the WARNING level and above are not filtered out regardless of tag.

 idaes Logger
 ~~~~~~~~~~~~

-Loggers descending from ``idaes`` (other that ``idaes.init`` or ``idaes.model``)
+Loggers descending from ``idaes`` (other than ``idaes.init``, ``idaes.model``, or
-are used for general IDAES framework logging.
-Typically the module name
+``idaes.solve``) are used for general IDAES framework logging.
+Typically the
-``__name__`` is used for the logger name.
-Modules in the ``idaes`` package already
+module name ``__name__`` is used for the logger name.
+Modules in the ``idaes``
-start with ``idaes``, but if an idaes logger is requested for a module outside the
+package already start with ``idaes``, but if an idaes logger is requested for a
-``idaes`` package "idaes." is prepended to the name.
+module outside the ``idaes`` package "idaes." is prepended to the name.

 .. autofunction:: getLogger